-The Corporation owns 100% of the shares in The Oxford Partnership LLP, a company registered in Saudi Arabia.
-The Oxford Partnership operated colleges for female students in Saudi Arabia until 2020, when it ceased trading.
-The entity is in the process of being wound up.
-The Corporation also owns 100% of the shares in Activate Enterprise Limited, an apprenticeship training provider, which works directly with employers and uses college campuses as appropriate.
+The Corporation owns 100% of the shares in Activate Enterprise Limited, an apprenticeship training provider, which works directly with employers and uses college campuses as appropriate.

 Activity is structured into Operating Divisions, which are managed by locally based Executives.
 The Group oversees the running of the Divisions and provides group wide shared services.
 A cross campus faculty structure provides consistent quality of delivery.
 This structure has strengthened local focus while making best use of shared resources, facilitating growth.
 The Group has greater access to funding and a stronger voice when it comes to working with regional or national agencies and other stakeholders.